Lung Carcinoid Tumor Treatment

 Targeted therapies for lung carcinoid tumors

-Sunitinib is currently approved for the treatment of neuroendocrine tumors that originate in the pancreas and is being studied for its effectiveness in lung neuroendocrine tumors.
-Everolimus was approved by the U.S. Food and Drug Administration (FDA) for the treatment of lung neuroendocrine tumors that are unresectable, locally advanced or metastatic (spread to distant sites in the body).
-The drug gained approval after patients in a clinical trial treated with everolimus experienced a longer progression-free survival than patients receiving placebo.1,6
+Targeted therapy drugs are medications that specifically focus on unique characteristics or mutations in cancer cells.
+One targeted therapy that can be used to treat certain forms of lung carcinoid tumors is Afinitor® (everolimus).
+It was approved by the US Food and Drug Administration (FDA) for the treatment of lung neuroendocrine tumors that are unresectable, locally advanced, or metastatic (spread to distant sites in the body).
+The drug gained approval after patients in a clinical trial treated with everolimus experienced a longer progression-free survival than patients receiving a placebo.1,6